hdShang/arxiv-daily/docs/cs-AI/2025-09-09/papers/250907742v1-enhancing-online-learning-by-integrating-biosensors-and-multimodal-l.md

 ---
 layout: default
-title: Enhancing Online Learning by Integrating Biosensors and Multimodal Learning Analytics for Detecting and Predicting Student Behavior: A Review
+title: "Enhancing Online Learning by Integrating Biosensors and Multimodal Learning Analytics for Detecting and Predicting Student Behavior: A Review"
 ---

 # Enhancing Online Learning by Integrating Biosensors and Multimodal Learning Analytics for Detecting and Predicting Student Behavior: A Review